Destination Moon

 Publication history

-First published in Tintin magazine--under the name "On a marché sur la lune" for the two Moon adventures.
 The first part, Destination Moon, began in Tintin magazine on March 30, 1950 and continued until September 7, 1950.
 Publication was interrupted due to Hergé's personal problems.
 The story resumed on April 4, 1952, and ended on October 22, 1952.

-1959 first edition published by Methuen.
+1959 - first edition published by Methuen, London.

-Related link: First publication dates of The Adventures of Tintin
+First publication dates of The Adventures of Tintin

 Plot